-In the last three years, the CBD has participated in or led philanthropic activities benefitting either the community in which the proposed development is to be located or a targeted area surrounding their development in another Georgia community.
+In the last three years, the CBD has participated in or led philanthropic activities benefitting either the community in which the proposed development is to be located or a targeted area targeted area surrounding their development in another Georgia community.

-- A "philanthropic activity" is the consistent and ongoing charitable donation of:

-- o Goods

-- o In-kind services, or

-- o Cash - The donation must not be an isolated event: it must have occurred more than once between May 25, 2019 and May 23, 2022. - The recipient of "philanthropic activities" may be more than one individual or nonprofit, including grantmaking entities. - Donations dedicated to support services required at a DCA-funded property are not considered. - The donation must have been made or fundraised by the Developer Entity.
+- A "philanthropic activity" is the consistent and ongoing charitable donation of: - Goods - o In-kind services, or - o Cash - The donation must not be an isolated event: it must have occurred more than once between May 25, 2019 and Application Submission Deadline. - The recipient of "philanthropic activities" may be more than one individual or nonprofit, including grant-making entities. - Donations dedicated to support services required at a DCA-funded property are not considered. - The donation must have been made or fundraised by the CBD.
+Developer Entity.

-Community Transformation RubricMinimum Documents:
+Community Transformation Rubric.

+Minimum Documents: